 Why people love it: People love getting convenient and relevant information.
 And putting an informative bulletin board in the staff room, well, that just makes sense.

-How to make it: Post the refrigerator clean-up schedule, summarize the company’s zombie apocalypse (or other emergency) plan, and post conversation starters for employees sharing a break table.
+How to make it: Post the refrigerator clean-up schedule, summarize the company’s zombie apocalypse (or other emergencies) plan, and post conversation starters for employees sharing a break table.

 Office Bulletin Board Idea #16: The Safety First Board